 There’s a reason why trees hold sacred reverence is so much of humanity’s history—“the tree of life” in ancient Egyptian and Jewish traditions, and “the apple tree of knowledge”, the olive trees in ancient Greece, the Bodhi tree in Buddhism, as well as many others in African and Norse mythologies are all examples.

 I’ve always been drawn to trees for as long as I can remember.
 If I didn’t live by the water, I would live by trees.
 There are so many studies out there that show that benefits of being around trees—everything from the oxygen that they produce, to the mood and emotional benefits they have on us.
-Did you know that there are studies that show that trees have the ability to feel, react and even talk to each other (See below for a list of related links)?
-Tree huggers don’t sound so crazy after all!
+There are even studies that show that trees have the ability to feel, react and even talk to each other (See below for a list of related links).

 From spending time with nature, I’ve learned that trees can also have personalities.
 Some are shy, others, that grown on trails for example, are more social and like human interactions, but all are wise.
 Trees also hold our memories, which is why preserving the older ones is so important to our history!
 They can not only provide answers and guidance, when we’re quiet enough to hear what they’re saying, but can heal us on so many levels.